sourcegraph/about/blogposts/2022/developer-productivity.md

 - Debugging what went wrong in a failed deployment.
 - Remediating an incident in production.

 It's important to talk about the inner loop.
 It's the heart of software creation.
-If you don't talk about it, then your organizations will treat it as if it doesn't matter.
+If you don't talk about it, then your organization will treat it as if it doesn't matter.

 ### Picture 2: Reaching flow state